midlantica/LovelyBunchOfCoconuts/content/quotes/the-rights-of-individuals-should-be-the-primary-object.md

 ---
-title: "The rights of individuals should be the primary object"
+title: 'The rights of individuals should be the primary object'
 ---

 ## "The rights of individuals should be the primary object of all governments."